 Below is a table of the financing rates offered by IC Markets for the four CFD products (2 stock, 2 stock index) that were assessed.
 We have also included a comparison to the financing rates offered by IC Markets's closest competitors:

 Vodafone CFD financing rate

 Euro Stoxx 50 CFD financing rate

 Data updated on November 16, 2023

 What is the financing rate for CFDs?

-- Financing rates can be either positive or negative, depending on whether you are long or short on the CFD.
-If you hold a long position overnight, you are essentially borrowing funds from the broker to buy the underlying asset.
-In this case, you will pay the financing rate, which is typically a combination of the benchmark interest rate of the currency in which the asset is denominated and an additional fee charged by the broker.
+- Financing rates can vary based on your position (long or short) in the CFD.
+Holding a long position overnight entails borrowing funds from the broker to purchase the underlying asset.
+In such cases, you are subject to paying the financing rate, which is typically the benchmark interest rate of the asset's currency, plus the fee charged by the broker.

 How are CFD financing rates calculated?